 The APBC represents a network of behaviour counsellors that have achieved the highest proven academic and practical standards available in the field of companion animal behavioural therapy.
 APBC members abide by a strict code of conduct and continually develop their professional knowledge in the light of new research so that clients and the veterinary surgeons who refer them can be assured they receive the latest expert advice at a reasonable cost.

 Extended Diploma in Animal Management

-Employed as Welfare and Rehoming Coordinator for a dog rescue charity
+Employed as behaviour and welfare advisor for a leading animal rescue charity

 Currently work part-time for a animal rescue charity alongside behaviour work, training and rehabilitating rescue dogs to prepare them for re-homing.